MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 # Offline installation instructions for R Server for Windows

 By default, installers connect to Microsoft download sites to get required and updated components.
-If firewall restrictions or constraints on internet access prevent the installer from reaching these sites, you can download individual components on a computer that has internet access, copy the files to another computer behind the firewall, manually install each component, and then run setup.
+If firewall restrictions or constraints on internet access prevent the installer from reaching these sites, you can:

+Step 1: Download prerequisites  on an internet-connected computer Step 1: Download installer on an internet-connected computer Step 3: Copy all files to a disconnected computer behind the firewall Step 4: Manually install each prerequisite
+Step 5: Run RServerSetup

+<a name="download"><a/>
-## Download prerequisites
+## Download executables

 | Component | Version | Download Link |
 |-----------|---------|--------|